MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 ## What types of data can Azure Information Protection classify and protect?

 Azure Information Protection can classify and protect email messages and documents, whether they are located on-premises or in the cloud.
 These documents include Word documents, Excel spreadsheets, PowerPoint presentations, PDF documents, text-based files, and image files.
-For a list of the document types supported, see the list of [file types supported](./rms-client/client-admin-guide-file-types.md) in the admin guide.
+For a list of the document types supported, see the list of [file types supported](./rms-client/clientv2-admin-guide-file-types.md) in the admin guide.

-Azure Information Protection cannot classify and protect structured data such as database files, calendar items, Power BI reports, Yammer posts, Sway content, and OneNote notebooks.
+Azure Information Protection cannot classify and protect structured data such as database files, calendar items, Yammer posts, Sway content, and OneNote notebooks.

+**Newly announced in preview**: Power BI now supports classification by using sensitivity labels and can apply protection from those labels to data that is exported to the following file formats: .pdf, .xls, and .ppt.
+For more information, see [Data protection in Power BI (preview)](https://docs.microsoft.com/power-bi/service-security-data-protection-overview).

 ## I see Azure Information Protection is listed as an available cloud app for conditional access—how does this work?